Leadwerks/Documentation/pathfinding.md

 Each navigation mesh can have one or more [NavAgent](NavAgent.md) objects.
 A navigation agent represents a character that can move about the scene.
 Navigation agents will follow the contours of the navigation mesh, and will also move to avoid one another in a crowd.

+Here is a simple example that demonstrates how to create a navigation mesh, add a single agent, and make the agent navigate to a destination the user clicks the mouse on.

 ```lua
 local displays = GetDisplays();